Transport

 Final energy by fuel

-The above chart shows the trends in transport's final energy use split by fuel type between 2001 and 2021.
+The above chart shows the trends in transport's final energy use split by fuel type since 2005.

 Heavy Goods Vehicle activity